cdsittampalam/documentation/docs/Invite Trusted Parties.md

 Custodian Approvals
 -------------------

-As a user on the Qredo network, you would have received an invite on your phone to become part of another user's network.
+As a user on the Qredo Network, you would have received an invite on your phone to become part of another user's network.
 Accepting an invite pairs your contact details with the Qredo user that invited you.
 Pairing lets you access the contact details of the user that has invited you, and vice-versa.

 If you do not want to be part of their network, you can reject their invite.